A Record We may Never Shootout Again

 I knew right then and there that I had to get my hands on a British original of the album, and sure enough, as soon as I did I found myself in the presence of that amazingly big, rich, Tubey Magical sound that I knew from the video.

 What I didn’t know at the time was how hard it would be to find clean copies of the UK original.
 It’s took us about three years to track down enough copies to do this shootout.
-So many that came in were either too noisy to enjoy or out and out groove- or inner-groove-damaged.
+So many that came in were either too noisy or out and out groove- or inner-groove-damaged.
 This is plainly not a record that audiophiles bought and took care of — just the opposite.

-So here it is finally.
+So here it is, finally.
 If you’ll pardon the pun, It Wasn’t Easy!

 Size on “Flying”